wym109/pisa/pisa/stages/README.md

 ## Directory Listing

+* `absorption/` - A stage for neutrino flux absorption in the Earth.
 * `aeff/` - All stages relating to effective area transforms.
-* `combine/` - A stage for combining maps together and applying appropriate scaling factors.
+* `background/` - A stage for modifying some nominal (background) MC muon flux due to systematics.
 * `data/` - All stages relating to the handling of data.
 * `discr_sys/` - All stages relating to the handling of discrete systematics.
 * `flux/` - All stages relating to the atmospheric neutrino flux.
+* `likelihood/` - A stage that pre-computes some quantities needed for the "generalized likelihood"
 * `osc/` - All stages relating to neutrino oscillations.
 * `pid/` - All stages relating to particle identification.
 * `reco/` - All stages relating to applying reconstruction kernels.
-* `unfold/` - All stages relating to the unfolding of parameters from data.
+* `utils/` - All "utility" stages (not representing physics effects).
 * `xsec/` - All stages relating to cross sections.
+* `GLOBALS.md` - File that describes globally available variables within PISA that needs a significant overhaul (TODO).
 * `__init__.py` - File that makes the `stages` directory behave as a Python module.